kott/kristian-ott-webpage/README.md

 About
 -----
-This is just a static webpage made with Ruby/Rack.
+This is just a static webpage consisting of the standard HTML, CSS, & JS.

 Info
 ----
-The instructions for setting up a page like this can be found here: https://devcenter.heroku.com/articles/static-sites-ruby
+No further info required at this time :)